CloudifySource/cloudify-cloud-drivers/openstack/README.md

 ])
 </code></pre>

-* Place your key file (.pem file) in the upload directory of the cloud driver and update the relevant locations in the `openstack-cloud.groovy` file with the key file's namm
+* Place your key file (.pem file) in the upload directory of the cloud driver and update the relevant locations in the `openstack-cloud.groovy` file with the key file's name

 * Bootstrap the cloud:
 <pre><code>